hasura/graphql-engine/graphql/manual/getting-started/first-event-trigger.rst

 Setting up your first event trigger
 ===================================

-You can use Hasura to setup event triggers which call a defined webhook whenever a specific database event occurs.
+You can use Hasura to setup event triggers which call configured webhooks whenever specific database events occur.

 Let's create a sample event trigger with https://httpbin.org as our simple webhook.